Oral cancer screening

-Oral cancer is a condition that very few people are aware of and as a result it is usually not detected until it is too late.
+Oral cancer is a condition that very few people are aware of and as a result it is often not detected until it is too late.

-- It is not generally screened for routinely so discovery is generally in late stages – no screening program in place as for cervical or breast cancer.
+- It is not generally screened for routinely so discovery is generally in late stages – there is no screening program in place as for cervical or breast cancer.

-- Three Australians are diagnosed with oral cancer every single day.
+- Three Australians are diagnosed with oral cancer every day.

 - The death rate is higher for oral cancer than other cancers due to late detection